On to the next

 My blades will soon leave the Deutsches Klingenmuseum for their next show in Hamburg.
 As they lay getting ready to be packed up they briefly shared the space with Ottoman sabres, a huge gilded two-hander from the 16th century, and a 130cm samurai sword.

-I'm pleased to announce that The Deutsches Klingenmuseum (Blade Museum) in Solingen, Germany will be featuring The Machete Project this summer.
-The Deutsches Klingenmuseum exhibits a world class collection of knives, swords, blades and culinary silverware.
+I'm pleased to announce that The Deutsches Klingenmuseum in Germany will be featuring The Machete Project this summer.
+The museum exhibits a world class collection of knives, swords, and culinary silverware.
 Housed within a former seminary, the collection presents a historical and cultural understanding of blades across several millennia, from the Bronze age to modern day.

-In conjunction with the photo exhibit's opening weekend, the museum will also be hosting a 2-day immersive machete workshop on Friday July 1st and Saturday July 2nd.
+In conjunction with the photo exhibit's opening weekend, the museum will also be hosting a 2-day immersive machete workshop.
 You'll be able to bring your own raw material, forge the machete blade and bind it to a handle.

 "In 2006 Vanessa Ahlsborn bought her first knife as a memento whilst traveling.
 Since then her interest in the utilitarian tools has led her around the world producing this simply wonderful personal project."

 Very happy about my first feature in Outside Magazine's Photography section.
 Many thanks to Michael Roberts and Nick Kelley at Outside.

 "Vanessa Ahlsborn bought her first knife on a whim, during a trip to Madagascar.
 Then she bought more—in Cambodia, Vietnam, Ecuador, and Panama.
 In 2010, she snapped a photo of a young boy with a machete in Colombia.
 And so began The Machete Project, her photo portfolio based on the idea that every knife tells a story."